 Spin Coating in Laminar Flow Hood

 To achieve successful thin-film deposition via spin coating, it is crucial to minimize particle contamination.
-A vertical laminar flow hood can create a contamination free environment by:
+Our laminar flow hood in the vertical configuration can create a contamination free environment by:

 • Physically removing particles from the air with HEPA filtration.